sanjana-shriram/HackCMU-2022/feedcmu/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (feedcmu), you can run:

 ### `npm start`